 For centuries, women have been known to give much importance to their physical appearance, in particular to their face.
 The purpose is two fold - to be marked out in a large gathering and the other being a psychological boost to their self-esteem and confidence.
 Yet another universal fact is it is the beauty of the women that turns the men on and they can not think of a pleasant and enjoyable life without them.
 On the dressing table of a modern women, you may find an array of various cosmetic items, besides jewelry that are being used by them to enhance their beauty and aura.
 Among the make-up items available on the market, the most indisputable one is the Lipstick that comes with various colors to suit the gals and women's needs.
 Since it is easy to carry, you can say there is no beauty-conscious woman on earth who does not carry a lipstick in her vanity bag.
 This is quite true of Indian women from urban and semi urban areas.
-Since talking involves quick moving of lips as in the case of quick-witted and yapping women, attractive and color-coated lips never fail to get the attention of curious men, including the coots!!
+Since talking involves quick moving of lips as in the case of quick-witted and yapping women, attractive and color-coated lips never fail to get the attention of curious men, including the coots!

 Have you ever thought about how lipsticks are made and what chemicals go into their production?
 There are lipsticks that are carcinogenic as well as non-carcinogenic.
 The latter, you will be surprised to know, are made from lipstick seeds cultivated in the cultivable lands inhabited by the Adivasis (tribes) of Andhra Pradesh, South India.
 The plants are called ''Annatto'' and are widely grown in places like Rampachodavaram, Chaparai, and Maredumilli and the seeds of this plant variety are extensively used in the making of lipsticks; from health point of view, they are safe and free from cancer causing chemicals.
 The plants grown in this particular region have spiky red and brown pods.